hamidahoderinwale/odl-training-data/README.md

 ### Usage

+**Important**: MCP servers are designed for AI assistant integration (Claude Desktop, Cursor, etc.) via stdio protocol, not for direct HTTP API calls.
+The web application uses direct database access for better performance.

+**For AI Assistant Integration:**

 Servers can be run as stdio servers or used with MCP clients.
-See `mcp-servers/client_example.py` for an example of using MCP servers in the ingestion pipeline.
+See `mcp-servers/client_upsert.py` for an example of using MCP servers:

 ```python
 from mcp import ClientSession, StdioServerParameters